gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## What is a Data Science competition?

-Data Science competitions are becoming extremely popular.
-They are not only popular on sites such as [Kaggle](https://www.kaggle.com/), a site renown for  bringing data scientists and machine learning practitioners together to enter competitions to solve data science challenge, but also when interviewing with a company for a role on the job market in the form of a candidate test.
+Data Science competitions have become extremely popular.
+They are not only popular on sites such as [Kaggle](https://www.kaggle.com/), a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges, but also when interviewing with a company for a role on the job market in the form of a candidate test.

 ![alt text](/images/titanic-competition.png "Logo Title Text 1")
 *Popular titanic competition*

 These competitions/tests normally consist of a time constrained objective where the organiser provides some data, many times a train and test set, dependant variable omitted from the test set of course, and submit the predictions which your model spat out in order to see how well you faired compared to all the other participants.
-That is, your predictions are compared with those dependant variables which were omitted from the test set.
-Those yielding the highest accuracy fair much better than the rest.
-In certain cases your methods may also be questioned, but this is more the case in job interviews rather than online competitions.
+That is, your predictions are compared with the dependant variable omitted from the test set.
+Those yielding the highest accuracy fair much better compared to the rest.
+In certain cases your methods may also be questioned, but this is more the case in job interviews, although not as often as it should, rather than in online competitions.

 Having not only studied data science in university but also practised it in industry, I can definitely say that these are two worlds apart.
 This is not to say that edication doesn't have its place in the space of Machine Learning.
 My bachelor thesis revolved around algorithmic trading.
 I trained a Machine Learning model to pick correlated and inversely correlated stocks from a basket, forecast future price movements in said stocks, and decide on whether to hold, buy, or sell based on those insights without the need of any human input.
 Although I did learn a lot from this experience, I would definitely not use the model in industry and I would absolutely not let it use real money to invest.